-To acknowledge alumnae who represent the best of our alumnae from the School of Medicine, School of Nursing or School of Health Professions whose efforts reflect a lifelong achievement of supporting a legacy of influential women,
+To acknowledge men and women who represent the best of our alumni from the University of Kansas, with priority given to alumni from the School of Medicine, School of Nursing or School of Health Professions whose efforts reflect a lifelong achievement of supporting a legacy of influential women.

-The WIMS Leadership Committee will select nominees based on the award criteria.
-The call for nominations will be announced each year in May.
-The nomination may be submitted in the form of a letter to Deborah Brogden from anyone who can provide examples and evidence of achievements explained in the criteria of this award.
+The KUMC Office of Academic Affairs Ad Hoc Committee will select nominees based on the award criteria.
+The call for nominations will be announced each year in May or June.
+The nomination may be submitted in the form of a letter to Marty McLaughlin from anyone who can provide examples and evidence of achievements explained in the criteria of this award.

-The award winner will be a guest at the annual WIMS Awards Dinner in August, to receive her award.
+The award winner will be a guest at the annual WIMS Leadership Conference in August, to receive her award.